tellytv/telly/README.md

 Here's an example configuration file. **You will need to create this file.**  It should be placed in `/etc/telly/telly.config.toml` or `$HOME/.telly/telly.config.toml` or `telly.config.toml` in the directory that telly is running from.

+> NOTE "the directory telly is running from" is your CURRENT WORKING DIRECTORY.
+For example, if telly and its config file file are in `/opt/telly/` and you run telly from your home directory, telly will not find its config file because it will be looking for it in your home directory.
+If this makes little sense to you, use one of the other two locations OR cd into the directory where telly is located before running it from the command line.

 > ATTENTION Windows users: be sure that there isn’t a hidden extension on the file.
 Telly can't read its config file if it's named something like `telly.config.toml.txt`.

 ```toml